-The EYSEN Nurture Group, 'Puffins', is a structured and targeted intervention for children with significant language delay and social and emotional development needs.
+The EYSEN Nurture Group, is a structured and targeted intervention for children with significant language delay and social and emotional development needs.

-The Primary Nurture Group is a structured and targeted intervention for children with significant social, emotional and behavioural difficulties and developmental needs.
+The Primary Nurture Groups are structured and targeted interventions for children with social, emotional and/or behavioural difficulties and developmental needs.